IRS LT38 Notice: Prepare for Collection Actions

 Several additional considerations can impact how you handle an LT38 notice.
 Joint filers may each receive separate LT38 notices regarding their responsibilities for tax liabilities.
 Both parties involved in a joint filing might need to address the notices independently.

 Victims of identity theft who receive an LT38 notice must take specific actions to protect their rights and respond to the IRS.
 It is crucial to respond promptly to an IRS notice in cases of identity theft to prevent further complications.
 Reporting identity theft to the IRS is essential.
-Consider working with a CPA or other tax professional for guidance.
+Consider working with a CPA or other tax professional for guidance, such as a CPA firm in Midtown Atlanta experienced in IRS representation and complex tax problems.

 Joint Filers and LT38 Notices

 Joint filers receive separate LT38 notices because each spouse is individually accountable for the tax liability.
-This means that despite filing a joint tax return, each partner may receive an LT38 notice due to individual responsibilities for the total tax liability.
+This means that despite filing a joint tax return, each partner may receive an LT38 notice tied to the total amount owed on the joint account.

 Both spouses must address their respective notices to manage their tax debt effectively.
 Understanding this dual responsibility is crucial for joint filers to avoid further complications.
 Be sure to consult with an experienced CPA in situations of divorce.